-Of course, the possible restriction of free movement across the EU may cause you to face problems of recruiting enough people to run traditional factory and supply chain processes.
+Of course, the restriction of free movement across the EU may cause you to face problems of recruiting enough people to run traditional factory and supply chain processes.

-Once plans for Brexit are clearer, review and evaluate what your long-term strategy is for recruitment and retention polices.
+You will also want to review and evaluate what your long-term strategy is for recruitment and retention policies.

-This needs honesty and a truly collaborative approach and you must support your employees to work through their concerns, giving them the space to engage and remain productive.
+It will help if you have a genuinely collaborative approach supporting your employees to work through their concerns, giving them the space to engage and remain productive.

-Longer-term, look at reaping the benefits of an increasing focus on the teaching of science, technology, engineering, arts and maths (STEAM) subjects at schools, colleges and universities.
+Longer-term, take a look at reaping the benefits of an increasing focus on the teaching of science, technology, engineering, arts and maths (STEAM) subjects at schools, colleges and universities.

 Providing excitement to students when it comes to learning about technology and improving their knowledge and skills can only benefit the workforce in facing the changing economic landscape of tomorrow.